mhgamboa/mongo-db-university/README.md

 # mongo-db-university

-See each folder for individual notes.
+See notes folder for individual notes.